 Note that the first bullet point in their Vision is “promote and scale innovation”

 Not to plug Arbor too early in the post, but all of our stats show that greenwashing is caused by businesses misleading their sustainability claims.
 Take this article from the South China Morning Post about Better Cotton Initiative’s (BCI) connection to conflict cotton in Xinjiang.
-BCI, which we have written about here and here, is a non-profit creating systems for shifting to sustainable cotton.
+BCI, which we have written about sustainability certifications on clothing, is a non-profit creating systems for shifting to sustainable cotton.
 While this sounds great, it is unfortunately quite misleading as BCI cotton is neither organic nor traceable.
 Here is what the sustainability coordinator of Nudie Jeans Co., Kevin Gelsi, said about BCI back in July:

 “The BCI label is a better alternative, [which] as you know, [misleads]the average consumer [to] perceive it as an organic claim.
 Within the BCI program the hazardous chemicals are still allowed, just smaller amounts of it.”